piechartssuck/courses/content/tasks/_index.md

 ### Complementary Materials

 Resources such as presentations, videos, visualizations, walkthroughs, etc. take a lot of time to construct so please take some time to go through them.
 Do the materials have top notch production value?
 No because I’m not a famous director from Hollywood will millions of dollars.
-However they should be good enough…even decent.
-Given that, I am always open to suggestions so if you have any, send them along!
+However they should be good enough…even decent!
+Given that, I am always open to suggestions so if you have any, please send them along.

 ### Evaluation Teams

-You will need to form 2 - 4 member support and project teams There will be a discussion board where you can discuss available times in your schedules for group chats and there will be a group signup tool in Slack[^1].
-Once you have completed sign up, Slack will automatically privatize your team.
+You will need to form 2 - 4 member support and project teams.
+There will be a channel in Slack where you can discuss available times in your schedules[^1].
+After a team is finalized, you will be provided a private space within Slack to share files and communicate though you are not required to utilize it.

 ## Weekly Postings

-I will create discussion boards for a variety of purposes including discussing general course questions / logistics, getting to know each other, getting organized into groups, discussing each assignment, etc. You will need to participate actively on each board and your postings should be meaningful and incorporate depth.
+Discussion boards will be created for a variety of purposes including discussing general course questions / logistics, getting to know each other, creating teams, discussing tasks and deliverables, etc. You will need to participate actively on each board and your postings should be meaningful and incorporate depth.
 Responses without any additional information and/or justifications will be considered to be incomplete and will reflect on your final earned point value.
 For further information, please take a look at the description below.

 ### Writing on Slack